cperead/nyt_data_etl_pipeline/README.md

-# NYT Data Pipeline: <br> Building a Data Pipeline for Extracting, Transforming, and Loading New York Times Data
+# NYT Data ETL Pipeline: <br> Building a Data Pipeline for Extracting, Transforming, and Loading New York Times Data

 <br>

 ---
 ## Introduction
-The 'NYT Data Pipeline' is a comprehensive Data Engineering project that aims to create an automated data pipeline for extracting, transforming, and loading data from the New York Times Archive into a normalized relational database.
+The 'NYT ETL Data Pipeline' is a comprehensive Data Engineering project that aims to create an automated data pipeline for extracting, transforming, and loading data from the New York Times Archive into a normalized relational database.
 Using Docker and Docker-Compose, all stages of the pipeline are containerized and orchestrated for ease of use.
 The ultimate goal of the project is to build a scalable API with five query-endpoints that provide users, like Data Scientist or Data Analyst, quick access to the normalized database, particularly the author's information, by querying the SQLite database.